Lyberta/Lyberta/README.md

 Notice how most of the technology tries to turn humans into the machines instead of helping the humans being themselves.
 Isn't it completely backwards?
 Humans surely are weird creatures - constantly creating the tools of their own suffering.

-Potentially available as a private life coach or just providing good vibes.

 <!---
 Lyberta/Lyberta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.